 Younger pupils will need you to work with them, guiding their writing and gradually extending their vocabulary.

 Case Study 2: Using pupils’ interests to develop reading and writing skills

-Mr Simon Ramphele noticed that, in the playground, some Grade 6 boys – who showed no interest in reading and writing during English lessons – often sat together to read the soccer newspaper, Laduma.
+Mr Mensah noticed that, in the playground, some Class 6 boys – who showed no interest in reading and writing during English lessons – often sat together to read the soccer newspaper, Weekend Sports.
 They told him they enjoyed finding out about the lives of their favourite players.

-This gave Simon an idea.
+This gave Mr Mensah an idea.
 He asked the whole class whether they ever read newspapers or magazines and, if they did, what they enjoyed reading.
 Many said they tried to read stories about people who interested them, even though they couldn’t understand all the words.
-Simon organised a collection of newspapers and magazines for the classroom.
+Mr Mensah organised a collection of newspapers and magazines for the classroom.
 Then he asked pupils who they were most interested in reading about.
 The favourites were sports stars (mainly soccer, but some basketball, athletics and boxing), musicians, film and TV stars, followed by fashion models, politicians, community leaders and successful business people.

 Activity 2: Reading and writing life stories

 Use Resource 4: Preparing lessons on life stories to prepare for this activity.